 The PPP loan program was included in the Coronavirus Aid, Relief, and Economic Security (CARES) Act passed in March 2020.
 The act appropriated $349 billion for forgivable loans to assist small businesses by helping them maintain their payroll and pay some of their overhead during the pandemic.

 The deadline to apply for a PPP loan was in August, but in December 2020, Congress began discussions on a new COVID-19 relief bill that is expected to provide additional PPP loans (often referred to as PPP2).
 The measure is still being negotiated and the terms for PPP2 have not been finalized.
 Here is how to get loan forgiveness PPP for self-employed workers.

-Under the the terms of the Paycheck Protection Program Flexibility Act that became law in June, self-employed individuals such as freelancers, independent contractors, and sole proprietors who took out a PPP loan are ensured that their loan will be fully forgiven if they qualify.
+Under the the terms of the Paycheck Protection Program Flexibility Act that became law in June, self-employed individuals such as freelancers (be sure to check out our 1099 PPP loan steps to apply), independent contractors, and sole proprietors who took out a PPP loan are ensured that their loan will be fully forgiven if they qualify.

 To qualify for forgiveness, your business must have been harmed by the pandemic.
 If you are operating a business without employees, you must certify that it was could not operate from February 15, 2020, until the end of the period covered by the loan at the same level of business activity it had previously been operating at because the business was complying with work or customer safety requirements related to COVID-19.
 You must also meet the following requirements:

 - You filed, or will file, a 2019 Form 1040 Schedule C that shows you received self-employment income.